For a short history of Flackwell Heath please

 see this poem.

-For a virtual tour of Sally's family history website please see Wye is for Wycombe
+For a virtual tour of my family history website please see Wye is for Wycombe

 My research into my family tree has been as a ‘dabbler’ only.
 I have yet to do any thorough investigation regarding the accuracy of dates and place of births – I am reserving this for the halcyon days of my retirement!
 However, on behalf of the interest shown by my immediate relatives, I have written up the family gossip of my Victorian grandparents, Edwardian aunts and uncles, and twentieth century cousins which you, too, will hopefully find both interesting and entertaining.
 Some repetition of details is inevitable as the following stories were written independently of each other over a period of two years.
 If you have any connection with the Peace, Wane, Skull or Nicholson families of High Wycombe and can add further details to my family history please contact me.

 Tally-man, Tailor, Soldier, Peace – Tales from Tailoring